brynary/rack-bug/README.md

 -------

 - Maintained by [Bryan Helmkamp](mailto:bryan@brynary.com)
-- Contributions from Luke Melia, Joey Aghion, and more
+- Contributions from Luke Melia, Joey Aghion, Tim Connor, and more

 Thanks
 ------